How to Enable or Disable Dark Mode for All the Major Google Apps

 Finally, the most Google app on the list – Google Search.
 You would think that this app would be the first to get a trendy feature, such as dark mode.
 However, you would be wrong, as they introduced it only a few months back.

-- Start by running the Google Search app on your device.
-Navigate to the in-app More button.
+- Start by running the Google Search app on your device and then navigate to the in-app More button.

 - In the Settings screen, go to Themes.